 This course is aimed at ensuring that students are well equipped to attend the handling of a simple civil claim.
 The purpose of the course is to enable students to know the theory of civil procedure, while also providing students with the necessary skills to put their knowledge into practice.
-The course will cover both Magistrates' Courts as well as the High Court.
+The main focus of the course is motion court procedure, and the course will cover both Magistrates' Courts and the High Court, with more time being devoted to the latter.